by Jeff Stone

 "So...so what are we going to do?" she asked timidly.
 Straker just stared.
 His eyes were *so* weary, she noted.

-"We, Captain, are going to fight. the SST."
+"We, Captain, are going to fight."

 WatchDog 41, the most distant of SHADO's automatic UFO detection probes, turned silently in space to follow the ten targets swiftly approaching it.
 Its main eutronic camera locked on to the lead UFO.